 Ethan PernelaViolin and Viola Instructor

-Violist/Violinist - Ethan Pernela, of Corvallis Oregon, finished his Graduate Diploma with Martha Strongin Katz at the New England Conservatory of Music in 2005.
+Ethan Pernela, of Corvallis Oregon, finished his Graduate Diploma in Viola Performance with Martha Strongin Katz at the New England Conservatory of Music in 2005.
 He received his Bachelors Degree in 2002 under the tutelage of James Dunham and finished his Master’s Degree in 2004 with honors in Academics, Orchestra and Chamber Music at NEC.

-In 2008 he won a section viola position in the Honolulu Symphony under the baton of Andreas Delfs and is currently playing in the 2nd violin section in the 2013/14 season.
+In 2007, after being invited to perform as a Fellow with the New World Symphony, he won a section viola position in the Honolulu Symphony under the baton of Andreas Delfs.
 As an active chamber musician Mr. Pernela is a member of the Chamber Music Hawaii. playing viola in the Galliard String Quartet.
 He also performs with, Hawaii Performing Arts Festival, Early Music Hawaii and Atherton Studio Chamber Music Series, among others.

-As an active teacher for young students in Hawaii, Mr. Pernela teaches Violin and Viola at Iolani School, giving private violin and viola lessons, orchestra sectionals and is a coach for the String Quartet program which gives concerts every semester.
+As an active teacher for young students in Hawaii, Mr. Pernela teaches Violin and Viola at Iolani School, giving private violin and viola lessons, orchestra sectionals and is a coach for the String Quartet program.
 Mr. Pernela has over 25 violin and viola students from Moanalua, Waldorf, Punahou, Iolani, and the U.H.
 Lab School, among others.
 He also participated in the Honolulu Youth Symphony String Quartet Program in 2008 - 09.
 For higher education Mr. Pernela is professor of viola at the Brigham Young University since 2007.
 At the New England Conservatory of Music he was James Dunham’s teaching assistant in 2001.

-Mr. Pernela has been invited to play with such orchestras as Saint Louis Symphony, Oregon Symphony,World Symphony Orchestra - Korea, New World Symphony and Portland Symphony, among others.
-As an active chamber musician, Mr. Pernela performs year round with CMH and has participated in the New England Conservatory Honors Ensembles program under the guidance of Eric Rosenblith , and has collaborated with such artists as Donald Weilerstein, Helen Huang, Parry Karp, Joyce Yang, Chee-Yun, Katherine Murdock, Natasha Brofsky, Borromeo String Quartet and Mark Hill, among others.
+Mr. Pernela has been invited to play with such orchestras as Saint Louis Symphony,World Symphony Orchestra - Korea, New World Symphony and Portland Symphony, among others.
+As an active chamber musician, Mr. Pernela performs year round with Chamber Music Hawaii and has participated in the New England Conservatory Honors Ensembles program under the guidance of Eric Rosenblith , and has collaborated with such artists as Donald Weilerstein, Jon Kimura Parker, Helen Huang, Parry Karp, Joyce Yang, Chee-Yun, Katherine Murdock, Natasha Brofsky, Borromeo String Quartet and Mark Hill, among others.
 He received the opportunity to participate in master classes with Robert Mann, Roger Tapping, Karen Tuttle, Donald Weilerstein, Joel Krosnick, Ronald Copes, Emerson String Quartet and Raphael Hillyer.

 Mr. Pernela was invited to play in the World Symphony Orchestra which toured South Korea in 2008.
 As a member of the Verbier Festival Chamber Orchestra, Mr. Pernela went on tour to Japan, Taiwan and Singapore in 2007.
 Mr. Pernela was also Principal Violist of the Verbier Festival Orchestra in Switzerland which had a USA/European tour in 2006.
 Other summer festivals include the TAOS School of Music, Yellow Barn, Kneisel Hall, Aspen Music Festival and School, Musicorda and Interlochen Center for the Arts.In his spare time, Ethan enjoys wheel throwing at the Honolulu Art Academy and spending time with his wife, cellist, Joanna Morrison-Pernela and their three dogs, Mochi, Olu, and Riley.